ertanturan/CSharp-Variable-Utils/README.md

 - **Cloning**: Create copies of variables with the `Clone` method.
 - **Resetting**: Reset variables to their default values.
 - **Serialization**: Serialize and deserialize variables to and from JSON.
+-  **Thread-Safety**: Ensure safe concurrent access to the variable with built-in locking mechanisms.

 ## Usage